wyne-ybanez/st.patricks-postcard/README.md

 3. [Gitpod](https://gitpod.io/) has been used as an on-line IDE followed by [Github](https://github.com/) for deployment.
 IDE is a software application used by computer programmers for software development.

-5. [Bootstrap4](https://getbootstrap.com/) has been used to achive mobile first design and to achive a structured layout.
-Version number 4.4.1.
+5. [Bootstrap](https://getbootstrap.com/) has been used to achive mobile first design and to achive a structured layout.

 7. [JavaScript](https://www.javascript.com/) has been used to be able to display and add the following functionality: Google Maps, email service in contact page, slide show in gallery page.